Latest News

 Section 1.
 NUMBER, ELECTION, TERMS OF SERVICE:

-(1) The church shall maintain a deacon to member ratio of at least one deacon to thirty-five members, with a minimum of seven deacons.
+- The church shall maintain a Deacon Fellowship with a minimum of seven deacons and a maximum of twelve.
 It shall be pertinent for the church to promote to Deacon Emeritus any deacon who by reason of age or infirmities shall, after honorable service, be no longer able to render active service.
 A Deacon Emeritus has the privilege of giving counsel but may not vote on matters brought before the deacons for consideration.

-(2) The Nominating Committee shall present candidates for the Deacon Fellowship.
+- The Nominating Committee shall present candidates for the Deacon Fellowship.
 Deacons shall be elected for terms of four years.
 When a deacon’s term of office has expired, the office shall be declared vacant until a successor is duly elected.
-Deacons who have served four years shall be ineligible for re-election for a period of one year.
-In case of death or removal or incapacity to serve, the church may elect to fill the unexpired term.
+Deacons who have served a four year term shall be ineligible for re-election for a period of one year.
+In case of a resignation, death, removal, or incapacity to serve, the church may elect to fill the unexpired term.
 Only those deacons that have been elected as herein provided may serve as deacons of this church.

 Section 2.
 DUTIES: